Musings, Uncategorized

 And yet, the memory of standing transfixed, the Florida sun warm on my shoulders, feeling the muscles of my reptilian companion relax around me and slide from my ribs down to my waist, his head heavy in my hand, his fixed gaze shadowed by a lazy nictitating membrane and the sun playing patterns like oil slicks across his herringbone scales is one I hold without guilt or shame.
 Forgiveness begins this way.

 Unhinged.
 A term of madness, of reckless abandon.
 A term that makes a person think of lunacy, of unmasked anger and manic laughter.
 Unhinged, whispered from behind hands held below raised eyebrows.
 Unhinged, persons in rooms struggling to hold their clarity of mind like so many helium balloons.
 I had an uncle, now passed.
 He lived in a home, his moods passing between peaceful contemplation and rage.
 An injury suffered as a toddler that left him uncommunicative and untethered.
 He had mastered time though.
 He could fix watches and clocks.
 He knew the time without reference, a savant of hours and minutes.
 I remember sitting at his feet when he would come home to my nona’s cottage for holidays, his enormous hand resting gently on my head, a smile as beautiful as an infant’s creasing his square jaw.
 He reminded me of the gentle giant from the Grimm’s fairy tale.
-I imagined him sitting in a room in a home, his mind busily traveling in time as his body stood watch, as I imagine my lungs sitting in the room of my ribcage while I travel between the inhale and the exhale.
+I imagined him sitting in a room in a home, his mind busily traveling in time as his body stood watch, just as I imagine my own lungs reclining in the room of my ribcage while I travel between the inhale and the exhale.

 But why, why is it thus?
 Unhinged to me seems unique and special, like a talent or a gift to unwrap, to loosen the bonds.
-Unhinged could be, should be flexible, adaptable.
+Unhinged could be, should be seen as flexible, adaptable.
 To unhinge ourselves is to redesign our thoughts and feelings to a changing world and allow it into a bigger, more generous space.
 I sit or lay in meditation to unhinge the accumulation of a day’s toils so my chakras spin freely, scattering energy like broadcasting seeds in fertile soil.

 Hinged, perhaps, is the term we should find fault with.
 Hinged closed like a sepulcher.
 Hinged to the point of minimalism, unmoveable.
 A hinged mind seems small, an unhinged mind expansive.
 A hinged body stands taut and rigid, unhinged joints able to dance and frolic.
 I start my meditation with a hinged heart that feels caged but my unhinged heart now races toward the new day, arms flung open.